LukeJC3/TheHunter-COTW-settings-files/README.md

 Some bin files in TheHunter COTW are already actually ADF files, which I'm pretty sure I can not re-create in this way, so I am only remaking the RTPC bin files

 ## Ok but how can I use these files?
 Simply download all the XMLs.
-Also get the most recent [Just Cause 3 tools package](https://drive.google.com/file/d/13Iijzxg2wUUh9w-OqzomlaN5XGixLp7x/view?usp=drive_link) and extract it
+Also get the most recent [Just Cause 3 tools collection](https://drive.google.com/file/d/13Iijzxg2wUUh9w-OqzomlaN5XGixLp7x/view?usp=drive_link) and extract it

-Edit the settings file you want, save it and drag the xml onto JustCause3_Batch.bat and it will repack the xml back to a bin file
+Edit the settings file you want, save it and drag the xml onto JustCause3_Batch.bat and it will repack the xml back to a bin file.
 Now just add your edited file to your dropzone folder at the same path they are here and enjoy!